sbarbett/uddr_wpm_agent/README.md

 A default test script is provided.

-* `UDDRAgentScript.js`: This script will retrieve the first feed of _threatFeeds.json_, use the first row of credentials from _credentials.csv_ to iterate and query its list of IoCs.
+* `UDDRAgentScript.js`: This script will retrieve the first feed of _threatFeeds.json_ and use the first row of credentials from _credentials.csv_ to iterate and query its list of IoCs.
 Details are recorded in the log buffer.
 * `payload.json`: This is so the setup can create the script in WPM using its REST API.

 ## Setup